lmsorenson/CommonCpp/libraries/ParseLib/tests/README.md

 1.  ## Introduction

 2.  ## Test items

 3.  ## Features to be tested

 4.  ## Features not to be tested

 5.  ## Approach

 >    Testing for the library itself will be conducted in three stages and can be completed exclusively in automated testing.
 The stages of tests are as follows:
-> 1. Component testing will test the classes in the project.
+>  A.  Component testing will test the classes in the project.
 In the component testing phase white-box testing techniques will be used, namely control flow diagrams.
 >
-> 2. Integration testing will be used to test subsystems within the project.  (i.e. key compiling/destructuring)
+>  B.  Integration testing will be used to test subsystems within the project.  (i.e. key compiling/destructuring)
 >
-> 3. Validation/System testing will test specific features of the library.
+>  C.  Validation/System testing will test specific features of the library.
 Concrete implementations will be tested in this phase to  ensure each format is serialized and deserialized according to specification.
 >

 6.  ## Item pass/fail criteria. (test exit criteria)